-In this guide, we explain how to buy Disney shares from the comfort of your home.
-We also review the best UK share brokers that allow you to invest in Disney, and take a look at the factors you should consider before buying Disney shares.
+In this guide, we explain how to buy Disney shares.
+We also review some popualar UK share brokers that allow you to invest in Disney, and take a look at the factors you should consider before buying Disney shares.

 Where to Buy Disney Shares?

-To help you along the way, below you will find a selection of UK stockbrokers that allow you to buy Disney shares at the click of a button.
+To help you along the way, below you will find a trading platform that allows you to buy Disney shares at the click of a button.

 An alternative option to consider is Plus500.
 The UK-based broker specializes in CFDs and offers a wide range of shares that you can trade with up to 1:5 leverage.
 Plus500 is popular due to its low fees, with 0% commission and some of the tightest spreads of the market.